MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-start.md

 - Cleaning your device visor
 - Cleaning your glasses
 - Pushing your device visor as close to your eyes as possible
-- Moving objects in your visor out of the way (such as hair).
+- Moving objects in your visor out of the way (such as hair)
 - Turning on a light in your room or moving out of direct sunlight

 If you followed all guidelines and calibration is still failing, please let us know by filing feedback in [Feedback Hub](hololens-feedback.md).